MatsK/max7219_esp8266_msg_board/README.md

 ```

 Please Note:

 1. Any message published to a subscribed topic ending with /json will require a json message with any number of parameters passed above (MSG is mandatory to display a message).

 2. Any message published to a subscribed topic NOT ending with /json will take a message as a plain string with no additional parameter. (hard coded default parameters will be used, in future configurable I hope).

-it is also possible to use # for wildcard (at the end of a topic only), and + as part of a topic to indicate part of a topic path as a wildcard.
+It is also possible to use # for wildcard (at the end of a topic only), and + as part of a topic to indicate part of a topic path as a wildcard.

-for example if you configure topic prefix as "rdadotmatrix/generic/#" you would get the following topic subscriptions:
+For example if you configure topic prefix as "rdadotmatrix/generic/#" you would get the following topic subscriptions:
 ```
 Restoring MQTT connection...
 ESP-MSG-ABCDEF connected to MQTT Server: 192.168.1.100:1883